quietly-turning/9th/readme.txt

 or wait until LEFTS2.

 On my end, even knowing I was a full week past the LEFTS1 deadline, I wanted to finish it now, while it was still in my brain.
-I didn't want the spectre of this unfinished project hanging over me for a year.
+I didn't need the spectre of this unfinished project hanging over me for a year.

 In all, I'm happy with it, and hope you enjoy it.